trillek-team/trillek-vcomputer-module/README.md

 - hello.asm : Hello world
 - test.asm : Some tests of RC3200 compliance.
 - type.asm : Basic type program
+- clock.asm : Basic clock that prints hours minutes seconds in hexadecimal, and uses PIT TMR0 interrupt plus sleeps waiting it.

 IMPLEMENTED DEVICES
 -------------------

 - CDA (need verification that user palette and font works)
 - Hardware Enumerator
-- PIT (Timers) but not tested yet
+- PIT (Timers)
-- Virtual Keyboard, but keeps to interface SDL2 key events better as actually does and probably the specs will be change soon.
+- Virtual Keyboard, but need to do better interface with SDL2 key events as actually does.

 TODO
 ----

-- Do a clock.asm to check and be a little example of how using the PIT timers
 - Check that all instructions work as they should (tested around 66%). -> Add more cases to test.asm
 - Improve the memory mapper as it is currently pretty inefficient if we add a lot of devices.
 - Implement more devices.
 - Improve the vm API and document it better
 - Create a vm factory class
 - Fix the virtual keyboard.
 Actually SDL2 key event weirdness make this lees straightforward that should be.
-This means that actually only works alphanumeric hcaracters and a few symbols.
+This means that actually only works alphanumeric characters and a few symbols.
 - Probably remove SDL2 dependency and use directly GLFW
-- Possibly change interrupt behaviour to be more similar to Z80/x86 assembly, using a vector table pointed by IA register.
+- Possibly change interrupt behavior to be more similar to Z80/x86 assembly, using a vector table pointed by IA register.
 It should make more easy developing OS and Drivers, and make more quick interrupt handling.